Here's How Your Trade 9F Inc. (JFU) Aggressively Right Now

-9F Inc. (NASDAQ:JFU) went down by -15.21% from its latest closing price compared to the recent 1-year high of $9.65.
-The company’s stock price has collected 6.70% of gains in the last five trading sessions.
+9F Inc. (NASDAQ:JFU) went down by -14.72% from its latest closing price compared to the recent 1-year high of $9.65.
+The company’s stock price has collected -8.13% of loss in the last five trading sessions.
 Press Release reported on 06/03/21 that 9F Inc. Announces Extraordinary General Meeting to be Held on July 8, 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.